IB CAS (Creativity, Activity, Service)

-Students in Eugene IHS will complete 150 hours of CAS activities over the course junior and senior year: 100 hours of service, and a resonable balance between creativity and activity for the additional 50 hours.
-Hours must be concurrent over two years and should reflect an ongoing commitment to the principles of the CAS Learning Outcomes.
+Students in Eugene IHS will complete 150 hours of CAS activities over the course junior and senior years: at least 50 hours of service, 25 hours of creativity and 25 hours of activity with a and a reasonable balance between the remaining 50 hours.
+Hours must be concurrent over two years – that is, they should be spread out over the course of both junior and senior years – and should reflect an ongoing commitment to the principles of the CAS Learning Outcomes.

 - French Immersion students must complete a minimum of 50 of the 150 required CAS hours in a setting where the French language is primarily used.